Anhuman/Daily-Mathematics/README.md

 Latest Version:
 v1.1
 Features-
->Fully Offline and decreased loading time via use of cache.
+>Fully Offline and decreased loading time via cache usage.

 Known Bugs-
  >Issue regarding Updating the app due to use of cache.
+Lokking for workarounds.